mike-kaufman/async-context-definition/Async-Context-Definitions.md

 A `rejected asynchronous execution` is one in which **TODO**

 A `rejected and unhandled asynchronous execution` is one in which **TODO**

+Using the these definitions we can define the following states of an asynchronous execution:
+ * A (sub)tree is in `active asynchronous execution` when there exists a child node, link or causal, that has not completed.
+ * A (sub)tree has `retired asynchronous execution` when all child nodes, link of causal, are in the completed state.

 # Asynchronous Operation Metadata